zehratullayl/Linux-Predator-GUI/README.md

 5. `sudo npm -g install electron`

 ## Launch Instructions
-1. `./run.sh`
+1. `electron .`

+## What's New In Version 1.0
+1. Added RGB Color Selector along with sliders for selecting color
+2. Added Persistence so your previous preferences load up on starting the application ( you will notice the difference if for some reason on reboot or boot your keyboard defaults to blue, in which case please run `sudo ./install.sh` before running launch command )
+3. Added Brightness Control and Neon Mode.

-## Limitations of Beta Version
+## Limitations of Version 1.0
-1. Your color preferences will not be saved on exit
-2. Only Zoom, Breathe, and Wave Modes available
+1. Only Zoom, Breathe, Neon and Wave Modes available for now.
+Version 2.0 will be releasing next week with Static and Shifting Modes
-3. Can't control brightness of the keys
 ## Known bugs
 ### If the keyboard color is not responding
 #### Solution